The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Results and Discussion

-\section{Conclusions}
+\subsection{Conclusions}

-The TeV Galactic sky is dominated by a population of bright young PWNe whose properties are constrained by present HESS Galactic Plane Survey (HGPS) data.
+The TeV Galactic sky is dominated by a population of bright young PWNe whose properties are constrained by present H.E.S.S.
+Galactic Plane Survey (HGPS) data.
 We predict the cumulative emission produced by this population in the GeV domain within a phenomenological model that is based on the average spectral properties of PWNe.
+This phenomenological description could be improved in the future adopting a more refined PWN spectrum as the one in Fiori {\em et al.} \citep{Fiori:2022nhu} appeared during the reviewing procedure of this work.
 We argue that a relevant fraction of the TeV PWNe population cannot be resolved by Fermi-LAT.
 The $\gamma$-ray flux due to unresolved TeV PWNe and the truly diffuse emission, due to CR interactions with the interstellar gas, add up contributing to shape the radial and spectral behaviour of the total diffuse $\gamma$-ray emission observed by Fermi-LAT.
 The spatial distribution of TeV PWNe, peaking around $r=4$ kpc from the Galactic Center, combined with the detector flux threshold modulate the relative contribution of unresolved sources in different Galactocentric rings.
 In particular the relevance of this component increases in the inner rings where the total diffuse emission has a different spectral distribution with respect to the local one.
 Previous analyses neglected the contribution due to unresolved PWNe and interpreted the observed spectral behaviour of the total diffuse emission as an indirect evidence for CR spectral hardening toward the Galactic center \citep{Acero:2016qlg,Yang:2016jda, Pothast:2018bvh}.
 We have shown that the emergence of PWNe unresolved component in the central region, which is characterized by an average spectral index $\betaGeV<2.$, can strongly affect this conclusion, by naturally accounting for (a large part of) the spectral index observed variation as a function of $r$.
-Our results could also solve the tension discussed in \cite{Cataldo:2019qnz}, between total $\gamma$-ray emission measured by HESS, Milagro, Argo and HAWC and that obtained by implementing CR spectral hardening.
-Moreover, they are in agreement with very recent results obtained by \citep{Peron:2021lwb} following a completely different approach based on giant molecular clouds.
+Our results could also solve the tension, discussed in Cataldo {\em et al.} \cite{Cataldo:2019qnz}, between total $\gamma$-ray emission measured by H.E.S.S., Milagro, Argo and HAWC and that obtained by implementing CR spectral hardening.